Why do I have to pay for parking?

 - Loading Zones/White and Yellow Curbs

 Semester parking permits or daily permits are not required on weekends or on holidays when University offices are closed.
-They are, however, required during Intercession and Summer Session.
+They are, however, required during Intersession and Summer Session.
 Parking tickets are issued year round for all illegal parking.

 Where can I Park?

 Where can I buy a parking permit?

 Student semester parking permits are available for sale online.
 To purchase a permit, you must access your Parking Account by logging into the Campus Portal

 , click on the "Parking" tab then follow the steps.
 For more information regarding online semester permit sales please click here